obiba/opal-doc/python-user-guide/index.rst

   sudo python setup.py install --record installed_files.lst

 .. note::
   The *--record* will generate a list of installed files on your system.
-Since there is no uninstaller, you can use this file to remove the Mica Python Client package.
+Since there is no uninstaller, you can use this file to remove the Opal Python Client package.
 You can do this by executing the following command:
   ``sudo cat installed_files.lst | xargs rm -rf``

 **Install on Windows**